smcclab/smc-course/_workshops/08-live-coding.md

 ---

 {:.warn-box}
-**Solo Diary**: Write a piece with Gibber that has three algorithmic parts: drums, bass and lead.
+**Solo Diary**: Write a piece with Strudel that has three algorithmic parts: drums, bass and lead.

+{:.warn-box}
+This workshop is yet-to-be-updated for 2025 where we will use [Strudel](https://strudel.cc) as the live-coding language.

 ## Goals for this week